 - Visiting students (students from schools/colleges other than Syracuse) with veterans benefits can apply and use them at Syracuse Abroad centers.

 - Students receiving veterans benefits must use a VA-approved foreign institution, or an American institution abroad.
 You can search for approved programs here.
-This includes all seven Syracuse Abroad centers, our program in Central Europe, and some World Partner programs.
+This includes all five Syracuse Abroad centers, our program in Central Europe, and some World Partner programs.

 Syracuse University Resources:

 - Office of Veteran and Military Affairs (OVMA)